 TMJ Risk Factors

-Since the jaw is such a complex joint, combining both hinging and gliding movements, it can be difficult to isolate exactly what is causing pain or dysfunction.
+Since the jaw is such a complex joint, combining both hinging and gliding movements, any experienced upper cervical chiropractor in Ames will tell you that it can be difficult to isolate exactly what is causing pain or dysfunction.
 The cartilage disc which helps to keep jaw movements smooth can shift out of its proper alignment or wear out over time.
 The muscles of the jaw can develop trigger points and create abnormal movement patterns.
 The jaw can also be injured by an impact from a car accident, sports injury or other trauma.
 There are also known factors that can increase your risk of developing TMJD:

 - Women are more likely to develop TMJ issues.
 Up to 90% of people who visit a doctor for a TMJ problem are female.
 This can be due to several factors, including hormonal influence, stress or anxiety, and sleep disturbances.